rmichela/meta-maven-plugin/README.md

 # The meta-maven-plugin-maven-plugin

-The `meta-maven-plugin-maven-plugin` is a Maven plugin for generating Maven meta-plugins.
+**Have you ever wished Maven had a BOM for plugins?
+Well now it does!** The `meta-maven-plugin-maven-plugin` is a Maven plugin for generating Maven meta-plugins.

 _A what for what?_ Maven meta-plugins are Maven plugins that execute other maven plugins with a pre-configured plugin configuration.
 Meta-plugins allow for sharing plugin configuration across multiple projects without the need for a